JohnERalston/random-react-lib-via-typescript/README.md

 ## Watch Mode
 `npm run watch` will watch for changes and build this library on each change.

-If you've got an app referencing this lib via `file: ../random-react-lib-via-typescript` then that app will automatically update when this library builds.
+If you've got an app (create-react-app) referencing this lib via `file: ../random-react-lib-via-typescript` then that app will automatically update when this library builds.